carteralbrecht/Parking-Bot/README.md

 Pull requests are welcome.

 ## Motivations
-The purpose of this project was to gain experience with python, get familiar with using APIs, and to provide my peers with a convenient way to easily secure a parking spot on campus.
+The purpose of this project was to gain experience with python, get familiar with using the Twitter API, and to provide my peers with a convenient way to easily secure a parking spot on campus.